NixOS/nix/doc/manual/src/command-ref/opt-common.md

             defaultValue }:
             ...`).
 With `--arg`, you can also call functions that have arguments without a default value (or override a default value).
-That is, if the evaluator encounters a function with an argument named name, it will call it with value value.
+That is, if the evaluator encounters a function with an argument named *name*, it will call it with value *value*.

     For instance, the top-level `default.nix` in Nixpkgs is actually a
     function: